Prize Book

 16.

-Make a poster to illustrate the fair theme- "Sewing, Sowing and Growing"
+Make a poster to illustrate the fair theme- "Soak up the Sun, Sights and Sounds"

 Use words of different sizes, logos, pictures, and colours